apache/allura/INSTALL.markdown

 # Sandbox Creation

+For a faster setup with a pre-packaged machine image, see [Install and Run Allura - Vagrant](https://forge-allura.apache.org/p/allura/wiki/Install%20and%20Run%20Allura%20-%20Vagrant/) instead.

-We'll use [VirtualBox](http://www.virtualbox.org) and [Ubuntu 12.04](http://ubuntu.com) (11.10 works too) to create a disposable sandbox for Allura development/testing.
+In these instructions, we'll use [VirtualBox](http://www.virtualbox.org) and [Ubuntu 12.04](http://ubuntu.com) (11.10 works too) to create a disposable sandbox for Allura development/testing.
+Allura should work on other Linux systems (including OSX), but setting up all the dependencies will be different.

 * Download and install [VirtualBox](http://www.virtualbox.org/wiki/Downloads) for your platform.